collective/collective.subscribablesections/README.txt

 Implementation
 --------------

-We have these User Stories:
+We have these User Stories, and suggested implementations:

     1. [V] Mark as Subscribable: solve by sticking an extra interface on a Folder, possibly use p4a.subtyper